geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_pol.rst

 	1. If you are confident that you have a good estimate of the star's location you can create a Stokes Data Cube in one step by selecting Recipe Template -> Basic Polarization Sequence (from Raw Data).

-	2. Enter the offsets due to flexure as parameters to the "Update Spot Shifts for Flexure" primitive.

-	3. Enter the estimate of the star's coordinates as parameters to the "Measure Stay Position for Polarimetry" primitive.
+	2. Enter the estimate of the star's coordinates as parameters to the "Measure Star Position for Polarimetry" primitive (or leave them as the default values).

-	4. Press "Save Recipe and Queue"
+	3. Press "Save Recipe and Queue"

 Flexure compensation in older pipeline versions
 ============================================================